 Having a second shooter can be priceless as they will capture moments that the main photographer may miss.
 Particularly useful at large weddings.
 It’s by no means essential though so if your budget won’t stretch that far, don’t worry.

 Choosing a professional wedding photographer can be tough, but it’s important to ask the right questions if you want to get your money’s worth.

-Although these questions can give you a good indication of the professionalism of your photography, pay attention to the rapport you feel for them as you'll be spending a long time with them on your wedding day and this can override many of the above questions!
+Although these questions can give you a good indication of the professionalism of your photography, pay attention to the rapport you feel for them.
+They are the one supplier who you’ll be spending most of the time with on your wedding day and this can override many of the above questions!